 Osteoporosis Alternative Treatments

 Traditional Chinese medicine uses acupuncture.
 They place very thin needles in strategic points on the body.
 This stimulates various body functions and organs to promote healing.

 Tai chi is an ancient Chinese practice that increases your immune function and overall well-being.
 It improves muscle strength, coordination, and balance.
 You will find reduced muscle and joint pain and stiffness.

 The list below, of Success Tactics applies to any and every area of each of our lives.
 It seemed good enough that I just had to include them here.

 I hope you enjoy them!

 - You are unique, but so is everyone else.
-You are not better or worse, just different.

 - Put on your walking shoes and walk!

 - Don’t live in the past.
 Have a bigger windshield than rear-view mirror!